MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 1. Log in as a user with administrator rights.

-1. Get the DeployR installer file, `DeployR-Enterprise-8.0.5.exe`, which is an add-on for SQL Server 2016 Enterprise Edition from one of these locations:
-    + Microsoft Volume Licensing Service Center (VLSC): sign the license purchase agreement with Microsoft, you'll get your credentials to download.
+1. Get the DeployR installer file, `DeployR-Enterprise-8.0.5.exe` from Microsoft Volume Licensing Service Center (VLSC).
+You'll need to sign the license purchase agreement with Microsoft, and then you'll get your credentials to download.
-    + [MSDN](http://msdn.microsoft.com/subscriptions/downloads) search for  “Microsoft R Server” as DeployR is part of the R Server install bundle.
-    + [Visual Studio Dev Essentials](https://myprodscussu1.app.vssubscriptions.visualstudio.com/Downloads): After joining the V.S.
-Dev Essentials program, search for  “Microsoft R Server” as DeployR is part of the R Server install bundle.

 1. Launch the installer and follow the onscreen prompts to complete the installation.